insure logo

 Powered by:

-Average teen car insurance costs in Alaska, by gender
+Teen car insurance rates in Alaska, by gender

-In most states, car insurance rates differ by gender, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit the practice.
-In Alaska, a 16-year-old male pays about $6,969 per year, compared to $5,975 for a female of the same age – a difference of $994.
+In most states, insurers set rates differently for male and female drivers, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit this.
+In Alaska, a 16-year-old male pays around $6,969 per year, compared to $5,975 for a female – a difference of $994.

-The table below shows car insurance rates for teens by gender in Alaska.
+The table below shows average teen car insurance rates in Alaska by gender.

 AgeAverage annual premium for maleAverage annual premium for female